 Now that you have a stellar reputation as a sender, you need to continue to be active in these best practices.
 Remind yourself of these from time to time.

 Sending too often can overwhelm your contacts.
 Find a cadence that works well for you and remember that if you send newsletters to your contacts too often, even your VIPs are less likely to open them.
-Sending a few times a might work for you but a few times a day probably won't for your contacts.
-If you want to increase your email sending but are afraid you're sending too many bulk emails, make sure you're taking full advantage of Automations that make sense for your store.
+Sending a few times might work for you but a few times a day probably won't for your contacts.
+If you want to increase your email sending but are afraid you're sending too many bulk emails, make sure you're taking full advantage of automations that make sense for your store.
 Automated sends trigger relevant content to your contacts at the right time, so it's less noise and more personal engagement.

 Keeping your contact list is healthy a balancing act - you want to keep your hard-earned contacts but some churn may be necessary if your contacts are no longer engaging with your emails or your shop.
 Remember, the whole point of sending your emails is to generate traffic for your store and increase revenue.
 If you're sending to non-engaged contacts who are negatively impacting your reputation, you may be risking more revenue than you'll find in that group.
 If you're concerned that your list needs bulk cleaning, please open a support case in Seguno and we'd be happy to look at your subscribers with you!

 Bulk Sending Best Practices

 While provider-specific guidance may be available (such as Gmail's support article) for successfully sending bulk emails to their contacts, but we've separated it out into a few key points for you to consider.